Inouye165/React-Photo-App/docs/pipeline-graphs/README.md

 # Pipeline Graphs & Visualization

-This directory contains visualization resources for the LangGraph AI pipeline used in the React Photo App.
+This directory contains visualization resources for the LangGraph AI pipeline used in Lumina.

 ## Purpose
 To visualize the complex execution flows of the LangGraph orchestration, including node transitions, AI model decisions, and data transformations.